brunokoga/pathfinder-markdown/prd_markdown/advanced/advancedFeats.md

 **Prerequisite** : A minimum ability score, another feat or feats, a minimum base attack bonus, a minimum number of ranks in one or more skills, or anything else required in order to take the feat.
 This entry is absent if a feat has no prerequisites.
 A feat may have more than one prerequisite.

-**Benefit** : What a feat enables the character (âyouâ in the feat description) to do.
+**Benefit** : What a feat enables the character (“you” in the feat description) to do.
 If a character has the same feat more than once, its benefits do not stack unless indicated otherwise in the description.

 **Normal** : What a character who does not have this feat is limited to or restricted from doing.
 If not having the feat causes no particular drawback, this entry is absent.